The CIA publishes videos in Mandarin language to encourage Chinese officials to overthrow secrets - ExBulletin

 The CIA publishes videos in Mandarin language to encourage Chinese officials to overthrow secrets

-Washington The CIA has a message for Chinese government officials worried about their place in the government of President Xi Jinping: Come work with us.
+WASHINGTON The CIA has a message for Chinese government officials worried about their place in the government of President Xi Jinping: come and work with us.

-The first American espionage agency published two videos in Mandarin language on social networks Thursday inviting those unhappy to contact the CIA.
-Recruitment videos published on YouTube and X have accumulated more than 5 million views combined during their first day.

-Awareness comes when the CIA director John Ratcliffe has promised to stimulate both the use of intelligence by the agency from human sources and its emphasis on China, which recently targeted US officials with its own spy operations.

 Videos of more than 2 minutes are of cinematographic quality and driving scenes of communist party, luxury cars and sparkling skyscrapers while the narrators share their growing disillusionment with the system they served.